-Americans must get informed as to what really ails the economy.
-More articles are becoming available, mostly on the Internet, that give light to the many unnoticed studies that detail the unfairness of America’s tax codes and policies.
-While the mainstream media gives these studies tepid coverage at best, it is now the responsibility of citizen journalists and online journalists to use their thousands of spheres of influence to get the information out so that Americans can make the necessary demands on their politicians.
+Americans must get informed as to what ails the economy.
+More articles are becoming available, mostly on the Internet, that gives light to the many unnoticed studies that detail the unfairness of America’s tax codes and policies.
+While the mainstream media gives these studies little coverage at best, it is now the responsibility of citizen journalists and online journalists to use their thousands of spheres of influence to get the information out so that Americans can make the necessary demands on their politicians.
 The middle class must stop being held hostage by the minority of the ill-informed or the ill-willed.

 Every American must read the paper “Changes in Income Inequality Among U.S. Tax Filers between 1991 and 2006: The Role of Wages, Capital Income, and Taxes” by Thomas L. Hungerford, an economist for the Congressional Research Service (CRS).
 The most important statement in it is